 I went from a loud unpredictable upbringing to a marriage filled with silent indifference and both extremes were painful in their own right.
 Nothing uncovers our sinful tendencies like the catalyst of marriage.
 This is especially true when it involves two imperfect beings placing their needs ahead of the other person’s.
 The disappointment was heart wrenching, so I did what any sane person would do given the situation – I threw things.
 I threw anniversary cake, a cup of water, my wedding ring, pillows, his Xbox, and his phone – you get the idea?
 Clearly I was furious, but the more vulnerable emotions bubbling underneath were devastation and grief.
 I felt like a wild animal that was finally cornered with nowhere to run.
 But God loved me too much to let me spend the rest of my life chasing one elusive pot of gold after another, trying to get my needs met in ways that would only leave me empty.

 For me, marriage was yet another thing I had hoped would bring healing and fulfillment, but nothing and no one other than God can provide that.
 When I had nowhere left to run, and marriage had literally brought me to my knees, I came face to face with that truth.
 There is so much freedom in gut-level honesty.
 Perhaps, that is part of why confession is such a critical part of a relationship with Jesus even when He already knows the very words we’ll speak before they leave our lips.
 It’s a necessary component of healing.
 There is also so much freedom in knowing that I can be known as my true self by the King of kings.
 He knows me, He loves me, and He accepts me – imperfections and all.
 The freedom in finding my identity in that, as opposed to hoping someone else will make that happen for me, is incredible.
-It also frees me up for future relationships – I have hope that I can have a happy marriage one day, with my source of hope, identity, and happiness firmly planted in Jesus.
+It also frees me up for future relationships – I have hope that I can have a happy marriage one day, keeping in mind that a slow moving relationship is what really works, with my source of hope, identity, and happiness firmly planted in Jesus.